Kong/homebrew-kong/README.md

 If you want to use a local Cassandra cluster, this tap can also install the homebrew/cassandra formula if you run it with:

 ```
+$ brew update # for the cassandra formula
 $ brew install kong --with-cassandra
 ```